 The majority of changes to shop fronts generally occur when a new proprietor wishes to implement their corporate style to ensure that their business is distinctive within the street scene and to draw in customers.
 This normally means that the colour of the shop front is changed and new signage installed - both of which may not be controlled through the planning system.
-It is therefore worthwhile to consider the need for a 'blanket' Article 4 Direction to remove the permitted development right to repaint a shop front in a new colour or tone (although it would be reasonable to allow owners to repaint in the same colour as is already there).
+It is therefore worthwhile to consider the need for a 'blanket' Article 4 Direction to remove the permitted development right to repaint a shop front (although it would be reasonable to allow owners to repaint in the same colour as is already there).

-Waverley Borough Council should consider the opportunity to serve an Article 4 Direction to within the conservation area to prevent the repainting of shop fronts in an alternative colour to which already exists.
+Waverley Borough Council should consider the opportunity to serve an Article 4 Direction to within the conservation area to control the repainting of shop fronts.